 We found 4 family medicine practitioners who accept Blue Cross Blue Shield Bronze HMO near Bushnell, FL.

-Dr. Liji George specializes in family medicine.
-Her medical residency was performed at a hospital affiliated with Creighton University.
-Dr. George accepts Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield EPO, as well as other insurance carriers.
-She is professionally affiliated with Bayfront Health Dade City.
+Dr. Liji George is a family practice physician.
+Dr. George honors Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield EPO, as well as other insurance carriers.
+Her residency was performed at a hospital affiliated with Creighton University.
+She is affiliated with Bayfront Health Dade City.

 Conditions / Treatments